Why it's never too early to teach financial literacy concepts to your child.

 Research collected by Marty Rossmann, emeritus associate professor of family education at the University of Minnesota, who spent over 25 years examining 84 children from pre-school to their mid-20s, found those who had chores at a young age were “more likely to have good relationships with family and friends, to achieve academic and early career success and to be self-sufficient.”

-Introducing concepts like allowances, chores and saving, forms a bedrock for young people as they move throughout their life, helping them plan ahead, separate ‘needs’ from ‘wants’ and make better choices surrounding both their financial and life goals.
+Introducing concepts like allowances, chores and saving can form a bedrock for young people as they move throughout their life, helping them plan ahead, separate ‘needs’ from ‘wants,’ and make better choices surrounding both their financial and life goals.

 “We discussed whenever you receive money (from the tooth fairy or birthdays) you have to put some in each category,” says Deutz.
 “You can choose how much you want to put in the spend, save or invest categories with the exception of donate, which you have to put in 10 percent of whatever you get.”

 Once the money was allocated, the kids had to request to shift from section to section.

 “It encouraged them to consider how much they’re putting in each one next time,” he says.

 “They appreciate that that money is sitting in there and being saved,” he says. “[It teaches them] the basic notions of why you’re saving, that you don’t have to go out and spend every time you want something and that when you save, it’ll give you an opportunity to build up a dollar amount that at some point will hopefully be put to a good use.”

 A survey by coupon site VoucherCloud found that parents give children under 10 an average of about $113 a month.
 While more than three quarters of those surveyed give their kids an allowance, fewer than half say it’s in exchange for chores or helping out and 55 percent say the funds are handed over as a bribe so the kids will behave.